 Torrey Pines State Reserve

 This is one of the most recommended trails across California.
-It consists of never before seen breed of pine trees known as the pinus torreyana.
-Apart from that you’ll also love the beach views that surround the reserve.
+It consists of never before seen a breed of pine trees known as the Pinus torreyana.
+Apart from that, you’ll also love the beach views that surround the reserve.

 Channel Island Nation Park

 For those in love with beaches, this is a must take a hike and what many people do not know is that this is one of the best beach hikes you’ll come across in the US.
 This park consists of 5 islands out of the 8 that make up the California coast.

 I personally recommend you take the Santa Barbara hike and visit the smuggler’s cove which also includes an awesome boat ride.
 This 8-10 mile hike is exactly what one needs to cool off after a long tiring week.